alex-petrenko/sample-factory/docs/09-environment-integrations/isaacgym.md

 ### Installation

 Install IsaacGym from NVIDIA at https://developer.nvidia.com/isaac-gym.
 Installation instructions can be found in the package's docs folder.
-Python 3.8 is compatable with both IsaacGym and Sample-Factory
+Python 3.8 is compatible with both IsaacGym and Sample-Factory

 Install IsaacGymEnvs from https://github.com/NVIDIA-Omniverse/IsaacGymEnvs.